 The beautiful valley of Rosedale is a great place to explore the Land of Iron.

-Within a landscape of breath-taking panoramic views the whole story of ironstone mining can be found, from extracting the stone from the hillside, to processing it in huge roasting kilns, and transporting the ore for miles across the moors.
+Within a landscape of breath-taking panoramic views the whole story of ironstone mining can be found - mining the stone from the hillside, processing it in huge roasting kilns, and transporting the ore for miles across the moors.
+Moorsbus can take you to the heart of Rosedale for a series of bus-walks.

 Projects in Rosedale include Bank Top kilns, East kilns, Sheriff's Pit, Rosedale Railway, Reeking Gill, ring ouzels, hay meadows and wild daffodils.